Filter Based Feature Selection

 When you use the Filter Based Feature Selection module, you provide a dataset and identify the column that contains the label or dependent variable.
 You then specify a single method to use in measuring feature importance.

 The module outputs a dataset that contains the best feature columns, as ranked by predictive power.
 It also outputs the names of the features and their scores from the selected metric.

-What is filter-based feature selection and why use it?
+What filter-based feature selection is

 By choosing the right features, you can potentially improve the accuracy and efficiency of classification.

 You typically use only the columns with the best scores to build your predictive model.
 Columns with poor feature selection scores can be left in the dataset and ignored when you build a model.

 The Filter-Based Feature Selection module provides a variety of metrics for assessing the information value in each column.
 This section provides a general description of each metric, and how it's applied.
 You can find additional requirements for using each metric in the technical notes and in the instructions for configuring each module.

 Pearson’s correlation statistic, or Pearson’s correlation coefficient, is also known in statistical models as the

 rvalue.
 For any two variables, it returns a value that indicates the strength of the correlation.